 Eligible Professionals (EPs) that work in a Federally Qualified Health Center (FQHC) or Rural Health Center (RHC) may choose one (or more) clinical sites of practice to calculate patient volume (i.e., the calculation does not need to be across all of an EP's sites of practice).
 However, at least one site at which the EP is adopting or meaningfully using certified EHR technology must be included in the patient volume.

-- Patient Volume reporting period: any continuous 90-day period during the prior calendar year.
+- Patient Volume reporting period: any continuous 90-day period during the calendar year prior to the payment year.

 - Total encounters (denominator): all encounters that the EP provided during the Patient Volume reporting period.

 - Needy Individual encounters (numerator): all services (in the denominator) provided in a day by a specific provider to a Needy individual.
 This includes:

 - Services in which:

 - Medicaid or Medicaid Managed Care programs (including out-of-state programs) paid for part or all of the services (including premiums, co-payments, and/or cost sharing); or

 - Out-of-State CHIP paid for part or all of the services (including premiums, co-payments, and/or cost-sharing); or

 - Services were rendered to an individual on a sliding scale; or

 - Services were uncompensated;